eixin/offline-html5-kindle-maps/README.md

 6. Navigate over the map in the GMapCatcher near the necessary location (this will cache the map)
 7. Download this repository (https://github.com/eixin/offline-html5-kindle-maps/archive/master.zip) and unzip it somewhere
 8. Go to the path from pt.3 (on Windows machine it looks like C:\\Users\\\<username\>\\.googlemaps) and find OSM_tiles folder in that folder
-9. Copy OSM_tiles folder from the folder from pt.8 to the OSM_tiles in an unzipped folder in pt.7 (replacing files/folders if necessary).
+9. Copy OSM_tiles subfolder from the folder from pt.8 to the OSM_tiles in an unzipped folder in pt.7 (replacing files/folders if necessary).
-10. Put the unzipped data from pt.7 with the overriden OSM_tiles folder to the Kindle device (e.g. to 'documents' folder).
+10. Copy the unzipped folder from pt.7 with the overriden OSM_tiles subfolder to the Kindle device (e.g. to 'documents' folder).
+The folder will be used later in URL in browser, so you may name it shorter, like 'maps' instead of 'offline-html5-kindle-maps'.

 Run
 ---
-1. Go to file:///mnt/us/documents/maps/map.html on your Kindle device in an Experimental Browser (on the Home page it is available in the Settings menu).
-You may add this page to Bookmarks
+1. Go to file:///mnt/us**/documents/maps/**map.html on your Kindle device in an Experimental Browser (on the Home page it is available in the Settings menu).
+You may add this page to Bookmarks.
+You may also need to modify URL piece specified in bold according to the name given in Installation, pt.10.
 2. Controls should be pretty explanatory.
 "Save location" button persists the current location so it will open the map on the same position next time you open the page.

 Tested on